 Martinszeller Str.
 21

-The Data Protection Officer of the controller is:
+The data protection officer of the controller is:

 CyberSecurity manufaktur GmbH

-The data subject may, at any time, prevent the setting of cookies through our website by means of a corresponding setting of the Internet browser used, and may thus permanently deny the setting of cookies.
-Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
-This is possible in all popular Internet browsers.
-If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.
+The data subject can prevent the setting of cookies by our website at any time by means of an appropriate setting of the Internet browser used and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programmes.
+This is possible in all common internet browsers.
+If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.

 When you enter our website, the following personal data is transferred to Papoo: